Aarushi0010/Interview_prep/django/basics.md

 1. create project - django-admin startproject project-name <br>
 2. move to project - cd project-name <br>
 3. run the py file - python manage.py runserver <br><br>
-Note: The dafault server for running the django file is - 8000
+Note: The dafault server for running the django file is - 8000<br>
+In case of demo application: Project - learning and App - chai
 <br><br>
 <h2>Creating an app:</h2><br>
 1. Main thing - to stay in venv & make sure the directory has manage.py file <br>